 1. Take some cotton balls and cover them in Vaseline and then seal the cotton balls in a waterproof container.

-2. You can use dryer lint with a paper towel tube and combine it with lighter fuel (accelerant) and then seal your mixture with wax to waterproof it
+2. You can use dryer lint with a paper towel tube and combine it with lighter fuel (accelerant).
+Then seal your mixture with wax to waterproof it

 3. As an alternative you can soak dryer lint in DEET (use bug sprays in an emergency) and seal it with wax.

-4. If you carry duct tape in your bug out bag, making your own tinder becomes easier and all you need to do is shred fine pieces of duct tape, put them together and ignite them with a ferro rod.
+4. If you carry duct tape in your bug out bag, making your own tinder becomes easier.
+All you need to do is shred fine pieces of duct tape, put them together and ignite them with a ferro rod.

 5. Some people prefer to carry steel wool in their survival bag because it ignites very fast using a ferro rod or a battery (9V or AA).
 I’ve tried this method on various occasions and I can guarantee it works as long as you pay attention to the burning time of the steel wool.